 Sugar doesn't only add sweetness but makes the cake fluffier and moister!

 Cocoa powder for a hint of chocolate flavor.
-It also helps break down the flour making soft and velvety cake.
+It also helps break down the flour making a soft and velvety cake.

 Apple cider vinegar reacts with the non-dairy milk to make vegan buttermilk.
 It makes the cake more tender and adds depth of flavor.
 Lemon juice or white vinegar will also work.